-Fewer than 10 students enrolled in this program.
+N/A of Title IV students complete the program within 12 months () Fewer than 10 students enrolled in this program.
 This number has been withheld to preserve the confidentiality of the students.

 The amounts shown above include costs for the entire program, assuming normal time to completion.
+Note that this information is subject to change.